jedld/natural_20/README.md

 ## Adventure Tutorial

-The default adventure in this story is meant to showcase the game engine, it contains a small dungeon with doors and traps as well as a goblin and a dangerous owlbear. you are to lead a party of 2 to steal the treasure behind one of those doors.
+The default adventure in this story is meant to showcase the game engine, it contains a small dungeon with doors and traps as well as goblins and a dangerous owlbear. you are to lead a party of 2 to steal the treasure behind one of those doors.

 You can find the adventure specific files in the following locations: